lab-design/lab-design.github.io/_papers/ICSE-20b/index.md

 ---
-key: ICSE-18b
+key: ICSE-20b
-permalink: /papers/ICSE-18b/
+permalink: /papers/ICSE-20b/
-short_name: ICSE '18
+short_name: ICSE '20
-title: Are Code Examples on an Online Q&A Forum Reliable?
-A Study of API Misuse on Stack Overflow
+title: BCFA: Bespoke Control Flow Analysis for CFA at Scale
 bib: |
-  @inproceedings{ReliableQA2018,
+  @inproceedings{ramu20bcfa,
-    author = {Tianyi Zhang and Ganesha Upadhyaya and Anastasia Reinhardt and Hridesh Rajan and Miryung Kim}, title = {Are Code Examples on an Online Q&A Forum Reliable?
-A Study of API Misuse on Stack Overflow}, booktitle = {ICSE'18: The 40th International Conference on Software Engineering}, location = {Gothenberg, Sweden},
+    author = {Ramanathan Ramu and Ganesha Upadhyaya and Hoan A Nguyen and Hridesh Rajan}, title = {BCFA: Bespoke Control Flow Analysis for CFA at Scale}, booktitle = {ICSE'20: The 42th International Conference on Software Engineering}, location = {Gothenberg, Sweden},
-    month = {May 27-June 3, 2018},
+    month = {May 23-May 29, 2020},
-    year = {2018},
+    year = {2020},
     entrysubtype = {conference},
     abstract = {
-     Programmers often consult an online Q&A forum such as Stack Overflow to learn new APIs.
-     This paper presents an empirical study on the prevalence and severity of API misuse on Stack Overflow.
-     To reduce manual assessment effort, we design Maple, an API usage mining approach that extracts patterns from over 380K Java repositories on GitHub and subsequently reports potential API usage violations in Stack Overflow posts.
-     We analyze 217,818 Stack Overflow posts using Maple and find that around 31% of them have potential API usage violations that may produce the symptoms such as program crashes and resource leaks.
-Such API misuse is caused by three main reasons---missing control constructs, missing or incorrect order of API calls, and incorrect guard conditions.
-Even the posts that are accepted as correct answers or upvoted by other programmers are not necessarily more reliable than other posts in terms of API misuse.
-This study result calls for a new human-in-the-loop approach to augment Stack Overflow code snippets and help the user consider better or alternative API usage.
+     Many data-driven software engineering tasks such as discovering programming patterns, mining API specifications, etc., perform source code analysis over control flow graphs (CFGs) at scale.
+Analyzing millions of CFGs can be expensive and performance of the analysis heavily depends on the underlying CFG traversal strategy.
+State-of-the-art analysis frameworks use a fixed traversal strategy.
+We argue that a single traversal strategy does not fit all kinds of analyses and CFGs and propose bespoke control flow analysis (BCFA).
+Given a control flow analysis (CFA) and a large number of CFGs, BCFA selects the most efficient traversal strategy for each CFG.
+BCFA extracts a set of properties of the CFA by analyzing the code of the CFA and combines it with properties of the CFG, such as branching factor and cyclicity, for selecting the optimal traversal strategy.
+We have implemented BCFA in Boa, and evaluated BCFA using a set of representative static analyses that mainly involve traversing
+     CFGs and two large datasets containing 287 thousand and 162 million CFGs.
+Our results show that BCFA can speedup the large scale analyses by 1%-28%.
+Further, BCFA has low overheads; less than 0.2%, and low misprediction rate; less than 0.01%.
     }
   }
 kind: conference
-download_link: MapleICSE2018.pdf
+download_link: bcfaMain.pdf
-publication_year: 2018
+publication_year: 2020
 tags:
   - boa
 ---